wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 binlog_row_image = 'MINIMAL'
 ```

 Due to some changes in the way that MySQL 8.0 handles `sort_buffer_size`, you might need to update the `sort_buffer_size` parameter from its default value of `262144`.
-The recommendation is to set the value to `67108864(64MiB)` in order for the database to efficiently work with the W&B application.
-Note that, this only works with MySQL versions 8.0.28 and above.
+The recommendation is to set the value to `67108864` (64MiB) to ensure that MySQL works efficiently with W&B. This configuration is supported in MySQL 8.0.28 and above.

 ### Database considerations